Alert opened: 31 Jul 2025

 No one knows a community better than those who live in it!

-Community Response Groups are a team people in your area who are trained to open and run a Community Emergency hub.
+Community Resilience Groups are a team people in your area who are trained to open and run a Community Emergency hub.
 They work with Emergency Management Otago to develop community response plans by the community, for the community.
 They are a great way for the community to come together, discuss and outline how they plan to respond and keep each other safe during an emergency event.

 • Community Emergency Hub operations.